TOLES is changing, this article is updated to take into account the latest changes.

 Study Legal English is a registered TOLES examination and training centre.
 This means it is an official centre for preparing for and taking the TOLES exam.
-You can find courses on offer here.
+You can find courses on offer here or get in touch directly: Louise@studylegalenglish.com.
 But what is TOLES?

 TOLES means ‘Test of Legal English Skills’.
 It is an exam which students of legal English can take to prove their level of legal English skills in order to have a career in an international law firm or dealing with international clients.
 It is gradually gaining traction as the exam to take for legal English and is being taking at centres around the world.
-The exam can be taken in paper format (which will be discontinued in 2022) and also online.
+The exam can be taken in paper format (updated 05/06/23: this was to be discontinued, but following feedback requesting to continue the written exam, it will now continue to be available) and also online.

 Even if students are not interested in taking the test, the exam preparation is a good place to start learning legal English as the coursebooks provide a good overview of different areas of law and the vocabulary needed in these fields.

 Why should I take a TOLES exam?

 The TOLES exams are the leading exams for non-native English-speaking lawyers and law students to prove their level of legal English.
 Once you have taken the TOLES exam, you will get a certificate which is valid for life and does not expire.
 Additionally, you will learn a range of legal English vocabulary which will help you in your work and studies.